stashed/elasticsearch/docs/kubedb/index.md

 Here,

+- `.spec.task.name` specifies the name of the `Task` object that specifies the necessary `Functions` and their execution order to restore an Elasticsearch database.
 - `.spec.repository.name` specifies the `Repository` object that holds the backend information where our backed up data has been stored.
 - `.spec.target.ref` refers to the respective `AppBinding` of the `sample-es` database.
 - `spec.interimVolumeTemplate` specifies a PVC template that will be used by Stash to hold the restored data temporarily before injecting it into the database.